adimit078/zengoalz/README.md

 This is the zengoalz app.
-(Reffering to most recent commit version)
+(Referring to most recent commit version)

 The code has been altered to reflect most recent changes: